 By getting into the story in their mind and showing them what they can achieve, it will be more likely for them to resonate with your message.
 They will start thinking like, if he can do it with this.
 I can too do it.

 Stories won’t just help you make conversions during the sales process, though, they can also help you retain customers.

 By sending case studies to your existing customers, you can remind them of what’s possible and light a fire under them to take massive action.

 Not only that, if you are suffering in sending out regular emails to build relationships with your potential customers, a case study is good content as well.
 It’s a combination of entertainment and education in the email.
 Making it easier to read.

 Think of an update that you want daily.
 It could be your business sales data, website parameters update or news update on the topic you are interested in.

-If your service provider is able to send you those updates regularly, will you appreciate their service more.
+If your service provider is able to send you those updates regularly, will you appreciate their service more?
 The reporting email has become part of your business routine to obtain the data.
 And if one day they don’t receive it, they will feel something is lacking.

 This will in return, increase their stickiness to your business.

-For instance, Google Search Console will send monthly report on how your websites perform.
+For instance, Google Search Console will send a monthly report on how your websites perform.
 And Ahrefs will crawl and update the website SEO data and parameter rating bi-weekly.
 This is the report that you can use to update your clients too, but it’s generated automatically.

 If you offer a product that provides recurring value, then it would be extremely beneficial for your customers to form habits of using your products or services every day.